mmcardle/MServe/docs/service_provider_guide.rst

 Properties
 -----------

-The **start** and **end** time of the service is displayed here (currently uneditable)
+The **start** and **end** time of the service is displayed here (currently not editable)

 The **priority** of the service is display here; this controls what queue the tasks for this service are assigned to, either **High** or **Low**

 Webdav Access
 --------------

 This is the `WebDAV <http://en.wikipedia.org/wiki/WebDAV>`_ url for accessing the service over the *dav* protocol.
-WebDAV allow file system access to content stored in MServe, and manipluation of the folder struture
+WebDAV allow file system access to content stored in MServe, and manipulation of the folder structure

 WebDAV can be mounted using the following command (davfs2 on Ubuntu)::